andyloree/the-best-dns-server/README.md

 **Security note**: No password is configured for PiHole, but can be configured in setupVars.conf.j2 template, using `pihole -a -p`.
 I don't see a very good idempotent way to manage its password generation, but also didn't dig very hard.

 ## Usage examples
 You can have multiple sub-domains/zones for different purposes (e.g. K8s resolving `*.apps.mydomain.local`) for reverse proxy/traffic management services.
+Below are the three variable configurations that drive DNS zone file creation.
+Unbound will restart after zone file is created/updated, so you might want to run this in a play with `serial: 1` to ensure you only update one DNS server at a time/don't leave all of your DNS servers in a broken state.

 ```yaml
 # Private network address spaces for your network